saumya/aExpo/README.md

 Experimenting with [Expo][expo] for [ReactNative][rn] and its [libraries][libs].

-Seems like [Expo][expo] is brining ease to enter mobile development.
+Seems like [Expo][expo] is bringing ease, to enter mobile development.
+It makes, almost everything for a mobile development, work from javascript.